-Corporate Responsibility Summary
+Corporate Responsibility Highlights

 We are committed to safely and responsibly producing oil and natural gas.

-After preparing the well during the drilling stage, we utilize the process of hydraulic fracturing to stimulate and recover natural gas and oil resources.
+After preparing the well during the drilling stage, we utilize the completion process of hydraulic fracturing to stimulate and recover natural gas and oil resources.
 We employ the use of hydraulic fracturing technology in all of our wells and are committed to industry best practices in well integrity and chemical use.

 We take a proactive approach to reducing or replacing the chemicals used in our hydraulic fracturing process through our GreenFrac® initiative.
-GreenFrac challenges Chesapeake engineers to evaluate the necessity of each chemical additive and determine if a more environmentally friendly option could be used.
+GreenFrac® challenges Chesapeake engineers to evaluate the necessity of each chemical additive and determine if a more environmentally friendly option could be used.

 Since 2008, we have eliminated nearly 20% of the chemical additives, including diesel, used in our hydraulic fracturing fluids.
-We are also committed to reducing costs of those additives that meet our GreenFrac criteria, enabling more comprehensive adoption across our operations.
+We are also committed to reducing costs of those additives that meet our GreenFrac® criteria, enabling more comprehensive adoption across our operations.

-Although NORM is not regulated in every state, Chesapeake is committed to a higher standard of safety and environmental protection.
+Although NORM is not regulated in every state, Chesapeake is committed to a high standard of safety and environmental protection.
 We have a companywide NORM program that incorporates both applicable state and federal regulations, as well as industry best practices.
 Through this program, Environment, Health and Safety (EHS) and Operations teams partner to measure the level of NORM on our locations using specialized radiation survey equipment, and use that data to implement appropriate safe work practices and manage associated waste.

 Chesapeake’s core values serve as the foundation of our business and an essential element to our success.
 From sharing best practices to protecting our employees and business partners, we know that top performance can only come when you commit to acting with integrity and character.Learn more